JJChiDguez/JJChiDguez.github.io/docs/publications.md

 ---
-title: Preprints where I have collaborated
+title: Publications where I have collaborated
-filename: preprints.md
+filename: publications.md
 ---

-# Preprints where I have collaborated
+# Publications where I have collaborated

 Go to the [Home page](index.md)